-The time delay $\Delta T_{2,1}$ for $22$ galaxies is estimated, for instance, by MKBHs, as Sgr A* and M87 * estimates a time delay of $6.98$~ min and $176.08$~ h, respectively, for the magnetic field parameter value $B=0.4$ and spin parameter value $a=0.9$ with deviatation from the Kerr black hole for the same spin value can reach up to $0.696$~ min and $17.52$~ h, respectively.
-Measuring the time delay in Sgr A* is far more challenging and shorter, and we must wait for the next-generation event horizon telescope (ngEHT) to do the same.
+The time delay $\Delta T_{2,1}$ for $22$ galaxies is estimated, for instance, by MKBHs, as M87 * estimates a time delay of $159.64$~ h and $340.87$~h, respectively, for the magnetic field parameter value $B=0.1$ and spin parameter value $\mid a \mid=0.9$ for prograde and retrograde orbits with deviation from the Kerr black hole for the same spin value can reach up to $17.52$~ h and $40.03$~ h, respectively, as photons take more time for photons to arrive when photons are in retrograde motion.
+Measuring the time delay in Sgr A* is far more challenging and shorter, and we must wait for the next-generation EHT (ngEHT) to do the same.